Jessica Chambers' last words analyzed as court told of mystery hitchhiker during burning death retrial

 Quinton Tellis, 29, is being retried on capital murder charges after a jury couldn't reach a verdict in his first trial last year.
 Tellis is accused of burning Chambers on a rural backroad in Mississippi in December 2014.

-Chambers, a cheerleader, had severe burns covering 93 percent of her body after being doused with a flammable liquid and set ablaze.
+Chambers, a former cheerleader at South Panola High School, had severe burns covering 93 percent of her body after being doused with a flammable liquid and set ablaze.
 She was discovered by first responders emerging from the woods near her burning car wearing only her underwear.
 The 19-year-old died hours later at a Memphis hospital.

 Those emergency workers appeared during the second day of testimony Wednesday, when they recounted what they heard when making contact with the still-alive Chambers.